Data Processing Agreement

 12. International data transfers

 All processing occurs within the European Union.
-Documents are processed by the Processor's EU-hosted analysis server and forwarded to OpenAI's EU endpoint (eu.api.openai.com).
+Documents are processed by the Processor's EU-hosted analysis server and forwarded to Google's Vertex AI EU endpoint.
 No Personal Data is transferred outside the European Economic Area.
 If a transfer outside the EEA becomes necessary in the future, the Processor shall ensure appropriate safeguards are in place, including Standard Contractual Clauses approved by the European Commission.

 13. Liability